The strategy to realise our commitment to respectful relationships is to:

 - Ormond has psychologists on staff to provide support.
 The College also provides all staff access to external counsellors through its Employee Assistance Program.

 - The College’s intranet has a Help page with resources and details of support for victims of sexual harassment and assault if a student wants to seek external support.

-- The College has a Sexual Misconduct Policy and a Discrimination, Bullying and Victimisation Policy, which sets out what constitutes sexual assault and harassment and the process to report an incident.
+- The College has a Sexual Harm Policy and a Discrimination, Bullying and Victimisation Policy, which sets out what constitutes sexual assault and harassment and the process to report an incident.
 Students are introduced to the policies when they arrive, all students are sent the policies each year, and they are accessible on the College’s website and intranet.

 - The College provides access to internal and external professionals to further support students.

 - Any student who wishes to go to the Police to report an incident, or who wants to contact an external body for help or advice, will be given the full support of the College.

 - All reports will be thoroughly investigated in accordance with College policies, and any student in breach of College values and policies will be required to leave.